 Let’s talk about symptoms.
 Loculated pneumothorax symptoms can be tricky because they’re not always obvious.
 You might experience:

-- Intense shortness of breath: You may feel like you’re struggling for each breath as if a weight on your chest prevents your lungs from fully expanding.
+- Intense shortness of breath: You may feel like you’re struggling for each breath, as if a weight is on your chest, preventing your lungs from fully expanding.

 - Sharp chest pain: This pain can intensify with deep breaths or sudden movements, feeling like a stabbing sensation that worsens with every inhale.